 1. IN THE BEGINNING

-Shortly after I was born, we moved to St. Louis, Missouri, where we lived with my maternal grandparents in a large house, with my three uncles: Toe (Anthony), Frank, and Junie (Benjamin) Badami.
+Shortly after I was born, for a while, we went to live with my Mom's family in St. Louis, Missouri.
+We lived with my maternal grandparents, Lena Cavesina Badami and Benjamin Salvatore Badami, in a large house on Belt Avenue.
+Three of my Mom's brothers lived with my grandparents, too: Tony (Anthony), Frank, and Junie (Benjamin, Jr.).
 I had lots of relatives around and was probably very spoiled!
 My grandma was my favorite person in our family.
-We stayed there until I was four years old, and then we moved back to Benton.
+My Mom worked making men's suits at a factory, and my Dad drove a city bus.
+We stayed in St. Louis until I was about 4 or 5 years old, and then we moved back to Benton.
+The photo to the right shows my Grandpa Ben, Mom Marie, and Grandma Lena.
+The photo below it shows me as a 2-year-old in 1949.

 My dad like to hunt and we always had dogs.
 First, I remember having a pointer and then, when I was eight years old, I remember having a breeding pair of weimaraners and black labs.
 In the summer of 1955, we had two litters of pups -- one from each pair.
-I loved puppies and remember the joy of having three black lab pups to play with that summer: Lady, Tramp, and Jock.
+I loved puppies and remember the joy of having three black lab pups to play with that summer.
+I named them Lady, Tramp, and Jock.
 Those were the days when parents didn't have to worry much about their 8-year-old daughters wandering around unescorted.
 Benton was so safe that we did not lock our doors at night and, in the summer when it was really hot and humid, we left the doors open with just the screendoors for protection.
 The only policeman that I remember seeing in Benton was called "Chewing Gum Charlie."
 He drove around and walked around the streets of town, protecting us and I never saw him with a gun straped on.
+The picture at the right is me with our Pointer next to the small house on W. 11th Street in Benton.

-Christmas eve, we had company: my Uncle Carl, Aunt Julia (my dad's sister), my cousin Nat, and my cousin Cherye.
+Christmas eve in 1955, we had company: my Uncle Carl Collier, Aunt Julia Gilliam Collier (my Dad's sister), my cousin Nat, and my cousin Cherye.
 Cherye was seven months older than me, so we played a lot when they were in town.
 The snow was falling and suddenly we heard a knock at the door.
-A man asked my dad if he knew anyone who had a black lab puppy dog -- he had just hit one in the road next to our house.
+A man asked my Dad if he knew anyone who had a black lab puppy dog -- he had just hit one in the road next to our house when he ran into the road in the driving snowstorm.
 Unfortunately, it was my Tramp!
 Cherye and I started crying hysterically.
-My dad took Tramp to the basement, where he laid on a blanket on the floor.
+My Dad took Tramp to the basement, where he laid on a blanket on the floor.
 He stayed there several days.
-One day, my dad told me that he was going to take Tramp to the vet to make him better.
+One day, my Dad told me that he was going to take Tramp to the vet to make him better.
 Poor Tramp had lain on the floor for days, unable to get up.
-I trusted my dad to make him better for me.
+I trusted my Dad to make him better for me.
+That was a mistake!

 I kept waiting for Tramp to come home.
 About two weeks later, my parents were sitting in their chairs in front of the fireplace, reading the newspaper and listening to music on the radio.
-Curious as to how he was doing, I asked my dad, "When is Tramp coming home?"
-My dad looked at my mom and she looked at him -- and a quiet hush fell over the room.
+Curious as to how Tramp was doing, I asked my Dad, "When is Tramp coming home?"
+My Dad looked at my Mom and she looked at him -- and a quiet hush fell over the room.

-That made me feel even worse and I cried more deeply.
+I was gobsmacked!
+My Dad had made me feel even worse and I cried more deeply for Tramp.
 I was so miserable to think that my little Tramp -- who I loved so much -- was lying somewhere decomposing into nothingness -- because God wouldn't let dogs go to heaven.
 That was when I decided that I did not like my Dad's religious beliefs, if that was the way they looked at things.
 I knew Tramp had to be in heaven if one existed.

-Shortly after Tramp died, my dad decided to move us to California.
+Shortly after Tramp died, my parents decided to move to California.
 I had no idea what that meant, but I did not think that I liked it.
-In early February 1956, when I was eight years old, my dad gave away my two remaining labs -- Lady and Jock -- to some people in the country.
+I like Benton and I liked my dogs, so leaving all that was scary!
+Nevertheless, in early February 1956, when I was eight years old, my Dad gave away my two remaining labs -- Lady and Jock -- to some people in the country.
 So, I lost Tramp in December and then I lost Lady and Jock in February.
-I was so depressed, but nobody paid any attention.
+I was so depressed, but nobody noticed.
 I was just a kid.

 3. CHILDHOOD IN SAN DIEGO, CALIFORNIA

-I don't remember the actual trip to California, but I remember being deposited with my Aunt Bert and Uncle Charlie in San Diego.
-My parents moved up to Inglewood, California with my little brother, where my dad apparently had a job.
-So, there I was -- eight years old -- I lost my three beloved pets, my family abandoned me, and I was stuck living with perfect strangers: my aunt, my uncle, my cousin Sandy, my cousin Joe, and my cousin Kathy.
+I don't remember the actual trip to California, but I remember being deposited with my Aunt Bert Cavesina and Uncle Charlie Cavesina in San Diego near State College on Mesita Drive.
+My parents moved to Inglewood, California with my little brother, where my Dad apparently had a job.
+So, there I was -- 8 years old -- having just lost my three beloved Labs, my family had abandoned me, and I was stuck living with strangers: my aunt, my uncle, my 11yo cousin Sandy, my 9yo cousin Joe, and my 5yo cousin Kathy.
 I was miserable, because I had lost my three dogs, my hometown, and my family.
 Nobody understood why I became withdrawn, depressed, and sullen.
-That was 1956 and before all the psycho-babal.
+That was 1956 and before anyone cared about kids' feelings -- at lease that's how it appeared to me.
 I enrolled at Montezuma Elementary School for the remainder of the third grade and was a very good student -- what else was there to do?

-It turns out that my mom was pregnant with my second brother, who was born July 26, 1956.
+It turns out that my Mom was pregnant with my second brother, who was born July 26, 1956.
 They let me name him.
 I named him Robert after a blond boy upon whom I had the wildest crush!
 We called him "Bobby."
 My Mom called him "Bestest One" -- he was always her favorite.
-My dad got a job in San Diego, so they moved to a small duplex in the area of town called Clairemont, in September 1956.
+She didn't even try to hide it!
+My Dad got a job in San Diego as an electrician, so they moved to a small duplex in the area of town called Clairemont, in September 1956.
 I remember that address to this day (but cannot remember what I did last week): 3365 Clairemont Drive, San Diego.
 I enrolled in Whittier Elementary School for the fourth grade.
 I was nine years old at that time.
+The photo to the right shows my mom (~37), my brother Benny (~3), and me (~9) in front of our duplex in Clairemont.

-About two years later, my parents bought a brand new, 3-bedroom, 2-bath, house in a new development in Chula Vista.
+About two years later, in the fall of 1958, my parents bought a brand new, 3-bedroom, 2-bath, house in a new development in Chula Vista at 170 East Naples Street.
 It was 1959, and I think they paid about $12,000 for it!
 I enrolled in the sixth grade at Kellogg Elementary School -- Mr. Bickel was my teacher.
+I loved that he read to us in class.
+He read the book about the Titanic sinking.
+The picture at the right is a current Zillow picture of the house my parent bought in 1959.

 Our house was on the outskirts of town at that time, which was ideal for a tomboy!
 The neighborhood had lots of kids my age.
 I had lots of girlfriends who were also tomboys.
 We loved to explore all over the countryside from Chula Vista to Otay Lake.
 We had wonderful times together: riding bikes all over, going downtown to shop and buy french fries and Green Rivers at the soda shop, building forts in the canyons with tumbleweeds, having slumber parties where we ate like pigs and told ghost stories, playing girls' basketball at the Recreation Center, and discovering boys eventually!